clevermaps/cm-data-ingestion/README.md

     pip install git+https://github.com/clevermaps/cm-data-ingestion.git
 ```

+## Documentation

+More detailed documentation can be found in `docs` folder.

 ## Examples

 Example configurations and usage can be found in `example.py`, demonstrating how to set up ingestion for various sources.